 Field-hunting tip

-Look in igneous rocks country — that is the host setting where eleomelanite typically forms.
+Look in igneous rocks country, the host setting where eleomelanite typically forms.
 If you start seeing ilmenite, magnetite, pyroxene in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.